 1. Moneybox Roundups

-Roundups are the main principle upon which saving is built and what the platform has become known for.
-They work by essentially rounding up your digital spare change.
+Roundups are the main principle upon which saving is built and what the platform became known for.
+It works by automatically rounding up your digital spare change.

 If you want to get your geek on, the underlying principle is Richard Thaler’s Nobel prize-winning ‘nudge theory’.
 His book ‘Nudge: Improving Decisions About Health, Wealth and Happiness’ is an interesting read.